heig-vd-dai-course/heig-vd-dai-course/11-define-an-application-protocol/COURSE_MATERIAL.md

 The client has to guess the number.
 The server will respond with `HIGHER`, `LOWER` or `CORRECT` depending on the number guessed by the client.

-Once the client has guessed the number, the server will respond with `CORRECT` and the game will end.
+Once the client has guessed the number, the client can ask the server to restart the game with a `RESTART` message or to quit the game.

 #### The exercise